geoinheritance/Appendices-for-article1/README.md

 #The predictor variables were stored as
 data_var_pred <- c("ws", "hws", "sst", "adt", "sla", "precip")

 #2.
-COLLINEARITY ARGUMENT
-#The argument for Collinearity was declared
-collAss_predictors <- collinear(
-  df = data_var,
-  response = "sss",
-  predictors = data_var_pred,
-  preference_order = NULL,
-  max_cor = 0.5,
-  max_vif = 2.5,
-)

-#3.
 PAIRWISE PEARSON'S CORRELATION ANALYSIS
-#Validated the assumption that a relatively perfect collinearity exits between any 2 PPVs if the #coefficient values of at #least their #first 4 digits are exactly the same in the L0 models.
+#Validated the assumption that a relatively perfect collinearity exits between any 2 PPVs if the #coefficient values of at least their #first 4 digits are exactly the same #in the L0 models.
 collAssVal_predictors <- cor_df(
   df = data_var,
   response = "sss",